Wednesday 5:30-7:00 (REMOTE)

 Maria-Luisa Achino-Loeb is a cultural anthropologist whose work focuses on the study of ideology and its connection to power and identity.
-She has developed and taught courses on Silence, Language and Culture, Migration and Identity, and Globalization.
-Her work has been published in several journals, including American Anthropologist and Theory in Psychology, and in the volume she edited, Silence: The Currency of Power (Berghahn Books, 2006).
-She has been involved in a concerted effort to bridge the gap between academia and the general public though various venues: as cochair of the Anthropology Section, New York Academy of Sciences (2005-2007), and as organizer and participant in a session titled Bamboozling the Public: Ignorance or Design in the Distortion of Science?
-(AAA National Meetings, Washington, D.C., 2007).
-Currently, she cochairs the Columbia University Culture, Power, and Boundaries seminar.
+She has developed and taught courses on silence, language and culture, migration and identity, and globalization.
+Her work has been published in several journals, including American Anthropologist and Theory in Psychology, and in Silence: The Currency of Power (Berghahn Books, 2006), a volume which she edited.
+She has been involved in a concerted effort to bridge the gap between academia and the general public by serving, from 2005-2007, as co-chair of the Anthropology Section of the New York Academy of Sciences and as an organizer and participant in a session titled Bamboozling the Public: Ignorance or Design in the Distortion of Science?
+(AAA National Meetings, Washington, DC, 2007).
+She is the co-chair of the Columbia University Culture, Power, and Boundaries seminar.

 Professor Achino-Loeb has served as co-chair of the Culture, Power, and Boundaries seminar at Columbia University.
 University Seminars at Columbia University were founded as a forum for faculty to gather together across disciplines.